-15 2.3 SALSA
+2.3 SALSA

 The aerosol microphysical model SALSA is designed to be applicable to different scales of aerosol modeling starting from 0-dimensional simulations of laboratory or chamber experiments (Kokkola et al., 2014).
 It has also been implemented in the large eddy simulations (LES) model UCLALES (Tonttila et al., 2017) for 1-, 2-, 3-dimensional simulations.
-SALSA has also been implemented in the chemical transport model MATCH (Andersson et al., 2015) which in turn has been coupled to the

-20 regional climate model RCA4 (Thomas et al., 2015).
+SALSA has also been implemented in the chemical transport model MATCH (Andersson et al., 2015) which in turn has been coupled to the regional climate model RCA4 (Thomas et al., 2015).
 This scalability and usage of one model across different scales allows for the easy parameterization of small scale aerosol processes up to the global scale.
 On the global scale, SALSA has previously been implemented in ECHAM5-HAM (Bergman et al., 2012).
 Here we present the configuration of SALSA which has been implemented in ECHAM-HAMMOZ and builds upon the implementation of SALSA in ECHAM5-HAM.
 For clarity, in this section, the ECHAM5-HAM implementation is called SALSA1 and the one implemented in ECHAM6-HAMMOZ is called SALSA2.0.

 SALSA represents the aerosol size distribution using the sectional approach.
-The size distribution is divided into 10 size classes using the volume ratio discretization (Jacobson, 2005).
-However, the width of the size classes vary over three size ranges: Subrange 1 for particles with diameters $D_p = 3 \text{ nm} - 50 \text{ nm}$, Subrange 2 for $D_p = 50 \text{ nm} - 700 \text{ nm}$, and Subrange 3 for $D_p = 700 \text{ nm} - 10 \mu\text{m}$.
+The size distribution is divided into 10 size classes using volume ratio discretization (Jacobson, 2005).
+However, the width of the size classes vary over three size ranges: Subrange 1 for particles with diameters $D_p = 3\,\mathrm{nm} - 50\,\mathrm{nm}$ , Subrange 2 for $D_p = 50\,\mathrm{nm} - 700\,\mathrm{nm}$ , and Subrange 3 for $D_p = 700\,\mathrm{nm} - 10\,\mathrm{\mu m}$ .
 This separation was done so that the size resolution is highest in the accumulation mode sizes which increases the accuracy of the cloud activation calculations.
 For each size class the tracer variables are: the number of particles and the concentration of individual species.

 In SALSA1, Subrange 1 assumed internal mixing for all sizes, Subrange 2 included two externally mixed size classes (soluble and insoluble), and Subrange 3 included three externally mixed size classes (soluble, fresh insoluble and aged insoluble).
 In addition, the number of chemical compounds varied between the three size ranges.
 In SALSA2.0, the width of the size bins remains unchanged from SALSA1.
 However, subranges 2 and 3 are now treated as one so that the combined size range includes two externally mixed size classes; one where the insoluble compounds are emitted and one where the soluble compounds are emitted.
 These subregions are visualized in Figure 1.
 The change in how the chemical compounds are treated was first of all due to practical reasons.
-In SALSA1, the information of individual species was lost when the particles grew to sizes larger
+In SALSA1, the information of individual species was lost when the particles grew to sizes larger than 700 nm in diameter.
+This caused problems in studies where the information of individual species in all particle sizes was required (e.g. Kipling et al., 2016).
+Second, although in the troposphere microphysics have very little influence on the size of particles in the third subregion, when simulating volcanic eruptions or stratospheric solar radiation management, condensation can grow the largest particles.
+This caused the model to have problems in simulating the growth of particles in a volcano plume since the third region particles did not grow.
+This in turn resulted in underestimation of the effective radius of the volcano plume (Kokkola et al., 2009).
+In 0-dimensional model tests (not shown here), SALSA2.0 did not exhibit such problems.

 Figure 1.
-Schematic of the number (N) size distribution representation as a function of diameter D_p in SALSA1 (upper size distribution) and SALSA2.0 (lower size distribution).
+Schematic of the number (N) size distribution representation as a function of diameter $D_p$ in SALSA1 (upper size distribution) and SALSA2.0 (lower size distribution).
 The color of each size class indicates which compounds are included in the size class.